Heading

 End Sub

-I’ve assigned these to Command+7 and Command+1 in Word for Mac using the Numpad.
-In Word for Windows, I use Control+7 and Control+1, on the numpad respectively.
+I assigned these to Command+7 (or 4 or 1, respectively) in Word for Mac using the numpad.
+In Word for Windows, I use Control+7 (or 4 or 1, respectively), respectively.
+I used the numpad to keep the shortcuts together without conflicting with any of my other more important shortcuts.

 Improvements